No. 15 Michigan State sputters in 35-13 win over W. Michigan

 POLL IMPLICATIONS

-The Spartans likely will slip a little in the poll after a lackluster performance in a game they were favored to win by three touchdowns.
+The Spartans likely will slip a little in the poll after a lackluster performance in a game that seemed to be closer than the final score.

 UP NEXT